IS VEGAN DIET HEALTHY FOR THE WHOLE FAMILY?

 Eating for energy

 Vegan diets tend to be less energy dense, so children need to eat larger quantities to get enough energy.
 We know that children typically have small appetites, so achieving their daily calorie needs can be a challenge.
-Adding healthy oils to food, such as soya bean or cold-pressed rapeseed are key, as they add more calories to meals and encourage the production of important fatty acids, which are needed for brain development.
+Adding healthy oils to food, such as avocado, olive, or flaxseed oil are key as they add more calories to meals and encourage the production of important fatty acids, which are needed for brain development.

 Focus on the following nutrients from the age of one